q-joshualeong/litegraph-editor/README.md

 # Graph Editor

-Reimplementation of [directed-graph-creator](https://github.com/cjrd/directed-graph-creator) with [D3](https://d3js.org/) v6 and a few improvements.
+Adaptation of [graph-editor](https://github.com/kldtz/graph-editor) with more features

 ## Usage